hashicorp/terraform/website/source/docs/providers/cloudstack/r/egress_firewall.html.markdown

 The following attributes are exported:

-* `ID` - The IP address ID for which the firewall rules are created.
+* `ID` - The network ID for which the egress firewall rules are created.